My presentation is scheduled for a time when we will not be in attendance. Can we change the day and time?

 A PDF version of the agenda will be available on the www.ascaconference.com concurrent programs page about a week before the conference.
 Please note that this schedule will not be updated in real time like the conference app, so it should be used as a guide, but not definitive.
 For schedule updates you may want to check with the information table, fellow attendees, or the conference twitter account @ASCA2020.

 Anyone who works with student behavior.
 Whether it is student conduct, Title IX, behavioral intervention, academic integrity, risk management, or residence life, educational sessions from hundreds of professionals will be provided.
 If you want to learn how to be a better student conduct professional, you should attend.

 With your registration fee, you get access to numerous educational sessions throughout the conference from experts in the field of student conduct.
 You’ll also be able to join colleagues to network and discuss our work in student conduct.
 The fee also includes appetizers at the opening reception on Wednesday evening; continental breakfast on Thursday, Friday and Saturday; and lunch on Thursday.

 Yes.
 The 2020 ASCA Conference Diversity Scholarship and 2020 Raymond H. Goldstone ASCA Foundation Scholarships are available to attendees.
 More information about the application and selection process can be found here.

 What’s the dress code?

 There is no set dress code for most of the conference.
 Many participants choose to wear business casual, but you will also see some participants in business professional attire or in casual attire.
 Choose what makes you feel most comfortable and ready to learn.
-However, the closing banquet on Saturday evening has traditionally ranged between business casual and business professional.

-Should I go to the business meeting?
+Should I go to the state of the association meeting?